pradeephubgit/appsignal-docs/source/api/sourcemaps.html.md

 - The API will return a `201` HTTP status code if successful.
 - The API will return a `400` HTTP status code with a JSON response when a validation error has occurred.
-- The API will return a `404` HTTP status code if none of the referenced objects can be found.
+- The API will return a `404` HTTP status code if no site exists for the given app name, environment and API key.

 400 response body example: